canonical/cassandra-k8s-operator/CONTRIBUTING.md

 ## Testing

-The Python operator framework includes a very nice harness for testing operator behaviour without full deployment.
+The Charmed Operator Framework includes a very nice harness for testing operator behavior without full deployment.
 These tests are run using tox:

 ```sh
 tox